taataa/tapspace/docs/api/v2/index.md

 - *name*
   - a string, name of the interaction.
-Necessary to prevent doubles.
+Necessary to prevent duplicate interactions.
 - *interaction*
   - an Interaction